facebook/react-native-website/docs/headless-js-android.md

 </receiver>
 ```

 Broadcast receiver then handles intent that was broadcasted in onReceive function.
 This is a great place to check whether your app is on foreground or not.
+If app is not on foreground we can prepare our WorkRequest or Service.

+To execute with WorkManager, build `WorkRequest`, with no data or additional data by [assigning input data][2].
+Then, we submit our work request.

-If app is not on foreground we can prepare our intent to be started, with no information or additional information bundled using `putExtra` (keep in mind bundle can handle only parcelable values).
+To execute with Serivce, prepare intent to be started, with no information or additional information bundled using `putExtra` (keep in mind bundle can handle only parcelable values).
 In the end service is started and wakelock is acquired.

 ```java
 public class NetworkChangeReceiver extends BroadcastReceiver {